adielcristo/symfony-doc-pt-br/service_container/autowiring.rst

 specific cases.
-To do so, you can create a normal alias from the ``TransformerInterface`` interface to ``Rot13Transformer``, and then create a *named autowiring alias* from a special string containing the interface followed by a variable name matching the one you use when doing the injection::
+To do so, you can create a normal alias from the ``TransformerInterface`` interface to ``Rot13Transformer``, and then create a *named autowiring alias* from a special string containing the interface followed by an argument name matching the one you use when doing the injection::

     // src/Service/MastodonClient.php